ring-clojure/ring-json/README.md

 # Ring-JSON

 Standard Ring middleware functions for handling JSON requests and responses.

+## Installation

+To install, add the following to your project `:dependencies`:

+    [ring/ring-json "0.1.0-SNAPSHOT"]

 ## Usage